Pros and Cons of Artificial Intelligence in the Future

-However, as AI is growing at a very fast pace and constantly changing in an almost uncontrollable way, fears and concerns on future threats and dangers are growing in parallel.
-Notorious scientists and personalities deployed in the AI sector, such as Elon Musk, Bill Gates and Stephen Hawking, have expressed their concerns bluntly.
+However, as AI advances at an exponential pace, concerns about potential threats and dangers loom large.
+Renowned scientists and influential figures in the AI sector, such as Elon Musk, Bill Gates, and the late Stephen Hawking, have openly expressed their apprehensions.

 We are a visual society, and the digital transformation played a key role in transforming us into images’ consumers and creators.